 Assuming you have all of this in place, you still need to ensure some other factors are in place to help guarantee your ABM is successful and worthwhile.

-Before you undertake an ABM campaign you need to write down and understand your key objectives.
+Before you undertake an ABM you need to write down and understand your key objectives.
 Having these in mind will help you gain a firm understanding into running your campaign as well making sure it is working.

 It is important when carrying out ABM to go beyond the obvious.
 Do some detailed desk research that will feed your targeting strategy.
-Look into your sales and marketing history with this account – if there is any, the product interest as well as engagement with your previous campaigns.
+Look into your sales and marketing history with this account or this segment– if there is any, the product interest as well as engagement with your previous campaigns.
 Your CRM should be able to help you with this, allowing you to dive deep into your sales funnel and gain a full understanding into customer acquisition and interaction.

 There are so many different ways to interact with your customers – from video to podcasts to blogs to whitepapers to events to… Think carefully about which medium you want to use as well as the best way to target them– whether that be email, Facebook, LinkedIn, Instagram or a more conventional newsletter.
 Understanding your target audience should help you define the best channel / medium to use to positively engage with them.

 There is no question that the rise of affordable, superior and intelligent CRM systems has allowed even smaller companies to carry out far more complex and nuanced marketing practices.
 However, what has really forced companies to look to alternatives is the rise of GDPR – which has caused unprecedented tidal waves in marketing, and more specifically, email marketing.
 It is really no surprise that ABM has seen such an incredible increase as companies look to experiment with newer and, more intelligent ways of targeting their clients.
-After reading this blog you should be ready to experiment with this form of marketing, although we urge you all to take a step back first to plan, organize, analyze your data and make sure your entire team is on board.
+After reading this blog you should be ready to experiment with this form of marketing, although we urge you all to take a step back first to plan, organise, analyse your data and make sure your entire team is on board.